Everything About Network Vulnerability Assessment

 What is a Network Vulnerability Assessment?

 A network Vulnerability Assessment is a process that helps analyze and review your computer and device networks for security issues.
 The assessment may expose network vulnerabilities and holes in your security that could leave an open door for hackers.
-A network vulnerability assessment should also be performed on an ongoing basis as new threats arise and hackers find new ways to break into systems.
+A network vulnerability assessment should even be performed on an ongoing basis as new threats arise and hackers find new ways to interrupt into systems.

 Network Vulnerability assessments aren’t always just a “nice to have” type of resource.
 Depending on your industry, you may be required to perform vulnerability assessments to remain compliant.
 For example, PCI requires an assessment to ensure that you are protecting a customer’s information and sensitive data.